g0dEngineer/Cryptosynth/README.md

 # How to use:

-##A-Auto setup textures: Auto-apply all aeon textures to 3d model, by :
+## A-Auto setup textures: Auto-apply all aeon textures to 3d model, by :
-1) Going to File > External Data > Find Missing Files
+1. Going to File > External Data > Find Missing Files
-2) Repeatedly press "Find Missing Files" until folder  model.fbm is found. (sample_scene_cryptosynth_blender\models\sample_scene\model.fbm\)
+2. Repeatedly press "Find Missing Files" until folder  model.fbm is found. (sample_scene_cryptosynth_blender\models\sample_scene\model.fbm\)
-3) When in final folder with textres, press "Find Missing Files" once more, and witness textures being automatically applied.
+3. When in final folder with textres, press "Find Missing Files" once more, and witness textures being automatically applied.
-4) Now that your model has textures, if the source, logo textures and code snippet picture to the right of your model are missing, do steps (1) to (3), stopping at the "sample_scene_cryptosynth_blender" directory before pressing "Find Missing Files".
+4. Now that your model has textures, if the source, logo textures and code snippet picture to the right of your model are missing, do steps (1) to (3), stopping at the "sample_scene_cryptosynth_blender" directory before pressing "Find Missing Files".

 ## B-Talk to Aeon!!!

-#1.
-"I" key : *Initialize* Cryptosynth Aeon being.
+1. "I" key : *Initialize* Cryptosynth Aeon being.
 (Expand resulting dialog/popup (bottom left) with words "Aeon Initialization done")
-#2.
-Right click anywhere in 3d scene (like beside the synth) to enable Cryptosynth Aeon Dialog (bottom left screen).
+2. Right click anywhere in 3d scene (like beside the synth) to enable Cryptosynth Aeon Dialog (bottom left screen).
-#3.
-"T" key : Start Aeon *thinking*/reading cycle.
+3. "T" key : Start Aeon *thinking*/reading cycle.
-#4.
-"R" key : Get *response* from Aeon being.
+4. "R" key : Get *response* from Aeon being.